laixintao/iredis/iredis/data/commands/set.md

 - `EX` _seconds_ -- Set the specified expire time, in seconds.
 - `PX` _milliseconds_ -- Set the specified expire time, in milliseconds.
+- `EXAT` _timestamp-seconds_ -- Set the specified Unix time at which the key will expire, in seconds.
+- `PXAT` _timestamp-milliseconds_ -- Set the specified Unix time at which the key will expire, in milliseconds.
 - `NX` -- Only set the key if it does not already exist.
 - `XX` -- Only set the key if it already exist.
 - `KEEPTTL` -- Retain the time to live associated with the key.
+- `GET` -- Return the old string stored at key, or nil if key did not exist.
+An error is returned and `SET` aborted if the value stored at key is not a string.

-Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, it is possible that in future versions of Redis these three commands will be deprecated and finally removed.
+Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Redis these commands will be deprecated and finally removed.

 @return

-@simple-string-reply: `OK` if `SET` was executed correctly. @nil-reply: a Null Bulk Reply is returned if the `SET` operation was not performed because the user specified the `NX` or `XX` option but the condition was not met.
+@simple-string-reply: `OK` if `SET` was executed correctly.

+@nil-reply: `(nil)` if the `SET` operation was not performed because the user specified the `NX` or `XX` option but the condition was not met.

+If the command is issued with the `GET` option, the above does not apply.
+It will instead reply as follows, regardless if the `SET` was actually performed:

+@bulk-string-reply: the old string value stored at key.

+@nil-reply: `(nil)` if the key did not exist.

 @history

 - `>= 2.6.12`: Added the `EX`, `PX`, `NX` and `XX` options.
 - `>= 6.0`: Added the `KEEPTTL` option.
+- `>= 6.2`: Added the `GET`, `EXAT` and `PXAT` option.
+- `>= 7.0`: Allowed the `NX` and `GET` options to be used together.

 @examples